abdulsharun/FIFA21-Data-Cleaning-Challenge/README.md

 ![contract-before](https://user-images.githubusercontent.com/119185772/230711484-1d4461e0-8248-46c6-8e7c-3a6790a807cd.png)

-I cleaned the column by using the following steps:
+I cleaned the column following the steps:
 1. I created an **Agreement** column which will represent whether a player is on **Contract**, **On Loan** or **Free**.

 ![agreement-before](https://user-images.githubusercontent.com/119185772/229860962-9006d7c9-9728-4bc0-ba30-b7e2d05a6bf5.png)